-For serious runners there is the Chelmsford Marathon in aid of the J’s Hospice; the Colchester Half Marathon in aid of MS-UK; and Southend Half Marathon in aid of Havens Hospices.
-The Brentwood Half Marathon also has a fun run.
+For serious runners there is the Chelmsford Marathon in aid of the J’s Hospice; the Colchester Half Marathon, the Southend Half Marathon in aid of Havens Hospices., and the Brentwood Half Marathon (which also has a fun run).

 And scroll down for our triathlon section!

 Running can be addictive, and whilst many people enjoy running on their own, if you would like to run as part of a sociable group, many towns now have ParkRuns on a Saturday morning.
 In Colchester the ParkRun is in Castle Park, whilst in Chelmsford it’s in Central Park.
 There are always new ParkRuns being organised so check the main ParkRun website for a run in your nearest town.

 And remember – stretch those muscles and warm up and warm down properly!!

 Essex has a very long coast line with some great seaside towns, and we’ve had fun over the years swimming off Walton, although just in the summer months when the sea had warmed up.
 Some hardier folk do take a dip in the sea all year round!
 If swimming in the North Sea isn’t your idea of fun, there are a good selection of swimming pools catering for all abilities across the county.
 At Brightlingsea there’s also one of the last open air lido’s left in the country.
 We’ve listed all the swimming pools open to the general public here.

 If you laugh at the challenge of a simple cycle ride, or run, then test yourself with a Triathlon – there are a few in Essex, including one for relay teams, so if you can’t do all 3 disciplines, but have two mates who you can buddy up with…